 Evidence should be submitted to the BOR Evidence Portal at least 10 days prior to the hearing.

 Due to the COVID-19 health emergency, all 2021 hearings will be held via Zoom video conferencing or telephone.
 Once the hearing starts, all parties involved will be sworn into record.
 During the hearing you will have an opportunity to answer questions from the Board as well as explain your case and present your evidence.

-For hearings in which the requested decrease in value is more than $50,000, the local school board may choose to file a counter-complaint.
+Occasionally, the local school board may choose to file a counter-complaint.
 In these cases, the school board can present their own evidence during the hearing.

 Hearings typically last between 10 and 20 minutes per property.
 We encourage everyone to arrive a few minutes prior to their hearing time.
 If you are filing on more than three parcels, prepare for the hearing to last longer.